ejgallego/coq-serapi/README.md

 pointers here, feel free to add your own!

-- [jsCoq](https://github.com/ejgallego/jscoq) allows you to run Coq in your browser.
-JsCoq is the predecessor of SerAPI and will shortly be fully based on it.
+- [jsCoq](https://github.com/ejgallego/jscoq) allows you to run Coq in your browser. jsCoq is the predecessor of SerAPI and will shortly be fully based on it.
 - [mCoq](http://cozy.ece.utexas.edu/mcoq/) is a tool for mutation analysis of Coq projects, based on serializing and deserializing Coq code via SerAPI.